About this listing

 The things I like are reading: I am currently reading We Need to Talk About Kevin by Lionel Shriver.
 I also recently finished Timbuktu, a story told by a dog.
 I loved it.
 The series: Breaking Bad, Orange is the New Black, and The Walking Dead,

 The five things I cannot live without are.
-1- my wife (together 24 yrs and married on our 22nd anniversary) 2&3 - my daughter and granddaughter.
+1 - My spouse (together 27 yrs).
+2&3 - Our daughter and granddaughter.
 4&5 all flora and fauna.
-OOPS 6 - water.
-HA.
-7 - no I wont do that.
+6 - water.